-(d) A check payable at or through a bank is considered to be drawn on that bank from purposes of the expeditious return requirement of [new Section 4-303] and the notice of nonpayment requirement of [new Section 4-305], (I) a check payable at or through a bank is considered to be drawn on that bank, and (II) the bank at or through which a cash item is payable is considered to be a payor bank with respect to such an item.
+(d) For purposes of the expeditious return requirement of [new Section 4-303] and the notice of nonpayment requirement of [new Section 4-305], (I) a check payable at or through a bank is considered to be drawn on that bank, and (II) the bank at or through which a cash item is payable is considered to be a payor bank with respect to such an item.

 - 1. Subsection (a) is expanded to consolidate material regarding payable-through items from Regulation CC, '' 229.36(e) and 229.38(d)(1).
-Subsection (d) is based on Regulation CC, ' 229.36(a). - 2.
+Subsection (d) is based on Regulation CC, '229.36(a). - 2.
 The point of paragraph (a)(3) is that a payor bank should be responsible for the inappropriately styled checks of its customers, which includes both checks that incorrectly seem to be payable through checks and checks that incorrectly seem not to be payable through checks.
 This is drawn from Regulation CC, but some commenters have questioned its propriety.
 The Commission should consider the question specifically. - 3.
 The payable-through provisions require further attention from the Committee.
 Among other things, the current provisions do not contemplate payment over the counter of a payable-through item.
 It is not clear that result conforms to industry understanding of the current rules. - 4.
 The revisions to subsection (d) are intended to ensure that the expeditious return and accountability requirements apply to payable at or through items not drawn on banks.

-\ 4B110.
+4B110.
 Electronic Presentment.
 [Deleted.
 Content now appears in Section 4-204.]